n10v/palp/README.md

 It's my first experience to make such big project alone in short deadlines and combining with my study in university and other open-source projects.
 But it's my first web project and I should have something.
 Something is better than nothing.
-But here you can find some architecture ideas that allow to painlessly scale the monolithic code base both in frontend and backend.
+Here you can find some architecture ideas that allow to painlessly scale the monolithic code base both in frontend and backend.

 ## Demo